 You can choose to convert a life insurance payout to an annuity.
 The life insurance policy company will then pay guaranteed payments until you pass away.
 The amount of each payment depends on the death benefit amount, your gender and age at the time of the insured’s death.

 You can ask the insurer to make payments for life or over a certain period — five, 10, or 20 — whichever is longer.
 If you pass away within the specified period, the insurance carrier will make the remaining payments to beneficiaries designated by you.

 Some life insurance companies allow you to keep the life insurance payout in an interest-bearing account and receive interest payments on a set schedule.
 The original death benefit can be paid to a secondary beneficiary after you are gone.

-Life insurance proceeds are usually not taxable, but any interest earned on them is.
+Life insurance policy proceeds are usually not taxable, but any interest earned on them is.
 So, if you choose to receive the life insurance payout as a lump sum, it is not likely you will have to pay taxes.
 However, there may be tax implications if you opt to receive the proceeds in installments.

 Filing your claim

 A life insurance policy company will not automatically pay the policy proceeds to the beneficiary after the insured dies.
 You will have to file a claim for the death benefits, which is an easy and uncomplicated process.